pprunty/pprunty.github.io/posts/moores-law.md

 [This section serves as the hook, presenting the central question and setting up the tension between AI advancement and human cognitive capabilities]

 This principle has propelled the advancement of AI, as more transistors mean more powerful hardware systems to run AI programs on.
 Some fear that these AI systems might eventually surpass human capabilities and 'take over'.
-However, while the complexity of AI systems continues to increase — like OpenAI's latest GPT models, which utilize up to 175 billion parameters — they still fall short of the human brain's estimated 100 trillion synaptic connections.
+However, OpenAI's latest GPT 4o model utilizes up to 175 billion parameters and still falls way short of the human brain's estimated 100 trillion synaptic connections.
 This vast difference highlights the unique complexity and evolutionary refinement of the human brain, which spans 3 billion years of natural evolution.

 So, is there a Moore's Law equivalent for the evolution of the human brain?

 ## The Plasticity of the Human Brain